synzen/MonitoRSS-Clone/README.md

 The web port for Glitch is 3000.

-You will also need to modify the scripts section of the package.json in order for the bot to work properly on Glitch.

-Replace the lines starting from `"scripts": {` and ending in `},` with:
+Discord.RSS requires node.js v12.16.
+As of 23 May 2020, Glitch currently does not install v12.16 automatically, and must be manually installed.
+For Discord.RSS to work on Glitch, you will need to modify the scripts section to manually install v12.16.

+Include the following in a new line below `"scripts": {`:

 ```
-  "scripts": {
 "preinstall": "npm install --save node@12.16.3",
-    "migrate-v6": "node migrations/v6.js",
-    "start": "node bot-web.js",
-    "test": "echo \"Error: no test specified\" && exit 1"
-  },
 ```